apache/systemds/contributing-to-systemds.md

 	$ git config --global user.email "yourname@yourhost.com"
 	$ git config --global push.default simple

-Next, reference the main SystemML repository as a remote repository.
+Next, reference the main SystemDS repository as a remote repository.
 By convention, you can call this `upstream`.
 You only need to add the remote `upstream` repository once.

 	$ git remote add upstream https://github.com/apache/systemml.git

-After this, you should have an `origin` repository, which references your personal forked SystemML repository on GitHub, and the `upstream` repository, which references the main SystemML repository on GitHub.
+After this, you should have an `origin` repository, which references your personal forked SystemDS repository on GitHub, and the `upstream` repository, which references the main SystemDS repository on GitHub.

 	$ git remote -v